RadhikaDeshpande/sfFilmLocations/readme.txt

 2. Looping on the JSON data is done inorder to obtain the locations of the movies shot in SF.
 3. A customized marker is created which adds itself to the San Francisco map only if the location is strictly present inside San Francisco.
-4. An interval is created for every marker on the google map in order to avoid the limits on google maps api usage.
+4. Every marker is created and plotted after an interval of 2500ms on the google map in order to avoid the limits on google maps api usage.
 5. Lower and Upper LatLong values for San francisco region are found.
 6. Movie location's lat long values are generated and compared with San Fransico region's LatLong bounds.
 7. If yes, create a marker for that location on the map for the searched movie.
 This also ensures that no other locations are ploted outside the San Francisco though they share a common location name.
 8. Current markers are cleared upon next search to ensure they do not add along on the map.
+9. If the geo code API cannot find the address or if the location of the movie is out of SF region bounds no markers are displayed on the map.
+A console message is logged.
+10. A screen shot of a working case is added to the root folder of the project.

 Code Structure:
 1. index.html, main.js and any library dependencies can be found inside the public folder.
 2. server.js is visible in the root folder.

 There you go.
 All set download the folder containing files and run it on local host.
 I have set up a simple server using node.js.